Just-Joel/3ds-mini-graphics-engine/README.md

 Made using devkitpro.

-Also heres my yt channel link: https://www.youtube.com/channel/UCTXhJHpFD9G-UnPwj03ZnSA And heres my Discord for any queries: ジョール(Joel)#5231
+Also heres my yt channel link: https://www.youtube.com/channel/UCTXhJHpFD9G-UnPwj03ZnSA And here's my Discord for any queries: ジョール(Joel)#5231

 Build instructions:
 Only requires devkitpro for 3ds properly installed.